 Who manages the Events Calendar?

-Queen's Events Calendar is managed by the Department of Marketing and Communications and maintained by IT Services.
+Queen's Events Calendar is managed by the University Marketing and maintained by IT Services.
 Please e-mail email@example.com for assistance.

 Who can post events to the Events Calendar?

 Events can be posted by faculty, staff (including student staff) and members of the student government, or by others upon special request.